 It’s time for our Feb 7-10 Big Bash betting tips.
 We have a reduced service in the Big Bash League schedule this week as we motor towards the business end of the season.
-Heading in to the week and we find Hobart Hurricanes as leaders on 18 points, two better than nearest rivals Sydney Sixers and Melbourne Renegades.
+Heading into the week and we find Hobart Hurricanes as leaders on 18 points, two better than nearest rivals Sydney Sixers and Melbourne Renegades.

-The pace-setters aren’t used to having competition for top spot this season but they do have a game in hand and winning that will restore their cushion over the chasing pack.
+The pace-setters aren’t used to having competition for the top spot this season but they do have a game in hand and winning that will restore their cushion over the chasing pack.
 The Hurricanes are due to pick up the spare on Thursday morning and, as followers will expect, they are favourites to get the desired result and strengthen their position.